Poincaré duality: Thom isomorphism formulation

-Combined, this gives a map $H_i M \otimes H_j M \to H_{i+j-n} M$, which is the intersection product—strictly speaking it is a generalization of the intersection product above, but it is also called the intersection product.
+Combined, this gives a map $H_i M \otimes H_j M \to H_{i+j-n} M$, which is the intersection product, generalizing the intersection product discussed above.
 A similar argument with the Künneth theorem gives the torsion linking form.

-This formulation of Poincaré duality has become quite popular as it provides a means to define Poincaré duality for any generalized homology theory provided one has a Künneth theorem and a Thom isomorphism for that homology theory.
-A Thom isomorphism theorem for a homology theory is now accepted as the generalized notion of orientability for a homology theory.
-For example, a spinC-structure on a manifold turns out to be precisely what is needed to be orientable in the sense of complex topological k-theory.
+This formulation of Poincaré duality has become popular as it defines Poincaré duality for any generalized homology theory, given a Künneth theorem and a Thom isomorphism for that homology theory.
+A Thom isomorphism theorem for a homology theory is now viewed as the generalized notion of orientability for that theory.
+For example, a spinC-structure on a manifold is a precise analog of an orientation within complex topological k-theory.

 Generalizations and related results

 The Poincaré–Lefschetz duality theorem is a generalisation for manifolds with boundary.
 In the non-orientable case, taking into account the sheaf of local orientations, one can give a statement that is independent of orientability: see twisted Poincaré duality.

 Blanchfield duality is a version of Poincaré duality which provides an isomorphism between the homology of an abelian covering space of a manifold and the corresponding cohomology with compact supports.
 It is used to get basic structural results about the Alexander module and can be used to define the signatures of a knot.

 With the development of homology theory to include K-theory and other extraordinary theories from about 1955, it was realised that the homology $H'_*$ could be replaced by other theories, once the products on manifolds were constructed; and there are now textbook treatments in generality.
 More specifically, there is a general Poincaré duality theorem for a generalized homology theory which requires a notion of orientation with respect to a homology theory, and is formulated in terms of a generalized Thom isomorphism theorem.
 The Thom isomorphism theorem in this regard can be considered as the germinal idea for Poincaré duality for generalized homology theories.

 Verdier duality is the appropriate generalization to (possibly singular) geometric objects, such as analytic spaces or schemes, while intersection homology was developed by Robert MacPherson and Mark Goresky for stratified spaces, such as real or complex algebraic varieties, precisely so as to generalise Poincaré duality to such stratified spaces.

 There are many other forms of geometric duality in algebraic topology, including Lefschetz duality, Alexander duality, Hodge duality, and S-duality.

 More algebraically, one can abstract the notion of a Poincaré complex, which is an algebraic object that behaves like the singular chain complex of a manifold, notably satisfying Poincaré duality on its homology groups, with respect to a distinguished element (corresponding to the fundamental class).
 These are used in surgery theory to algebraicize questions about manifolds.
 A Poincaré space is one whose singular chain complex is a Poincaré complex.
 These are not all manifolds, but their failure to be manifolds can be measured by obstruction theory.